-This step applies especially for runners, but should be followed by anyone with heel pain—make sure you stretch your legs after walking, running, sitting or even taking a leisurely jog.
+This step applies especially for runners.
+But anyone with heel pain should follow this advice.
+Make sure you stretch your legs after walking, running, sitting or even taking a leisurely jog.
 Focus on your hamstrings, calves and thighs to reduce tightness, as tension anywhere in your legs will put extra pressure on your tendon, every time you move.

 2) Check Your Footwear